jackevansadl/10.1021_acs.chemmater.7b02532/README.md

 This paper was first posted as a [preprint on chemRxiv](https://doi.org/10.26434/chemrxiv.5349151.v1)

-Example of python scripts for learning a GBR model are hosted at the [GitHub repository](https://github.com/fxcoudert/citable-data/tree/master/090-Evans_ChemMater_2017) repository of F.-X. Coudert.
+Example of python scripts for learning a GBR model are hosted at the [GitHub repository](https://github.com/fxcoudert/citable-data/tree/master/090-Evans_ChemMater_2017) of F.-X. Coudert.

 **Datasets:**